kunalkhandelwal/Map-Based-Application-for-RealTime-Crime-Reporting/README.md

 We have developed an app for the user side, a website for the police side and the data that is in the form of image/video/text could be uploaded on our app and that would simultaneously be visible on the website that would be accessible by the police.

-Programming Languages/Technologies used in the project:
+<b>Programming Languages/Technologies used in the project:

 Application : Flutter

 Website: HTML5, CSS3, Javascript, PHP

-Database: Google Firebase
+Database: Google Firebase<b>

 https://crime-dashboard-for-police.netlify.app/